-- request in writing by his/her teammates; or - any other just and adequate procedure.
+- individual student evaluation by the professor(s); - request in writing by his/her teammates; or - any other just and adequate procedure.

 A request to dismiss a student from a team should present evidence of the student's poor performance, prejudice to the teamwork or unjustified absences to team meetings, but the decision of his/her dismissal is the sole decision and responsibility of the professors, based on the evidence and arguments of all the parties involved.